jenkins-x-plugins/jx-release-version/README.md

 If you need to bump the major or minor version simply increment the version in your Makefile / pom.xml

 This helps in continuous delivery if you want an automatic release when a change is merged to master.
 Traditional approaches mean the version is stored in a file that is checked and updated after each release.
-If you want autotic releases this means you will get another release as a result of the version number update resulting in a cyclic release sitiation.
+If you want automatic releases this means you will get another release triggered from the version update resulting in a cyclic release sitiation.

 Using a git tag to work out the next release version is better than traditional approaches of storing it in a a VERSION file or updating a pom.xml.
 If a major or minor version increase is required then still update the file and `semver-release-number` will use you new version.